United Nations/Japan Long-term Fellowship Programme 2020 Post-graduate Study on Nano-Satellite Technologies (PNST) for Developing Countries

 - Be able to make professional use of the experience gained in the fellowship programme.

-Number of Awardees: Up to two students in the Masters course (2 years duration) and up to four students in the Doctorate course (3 years duration)
+Number of Awardees: 6.
+Up to 3 students in the Masters course and up to 3 students in the Doctorate course.

 Value of Scholarship: The selected candidates will each receive a grant under Japanese government (Monbukagakusho: MEXT) scholarship (Research Students) of about 144,000 yen per month for the duration of their fellowship study (2 or 3 years) to cover housing, food, local transportation, and other expenses (actual scholarship amount is subject to change).
 Each candidate will be provided, according to his/her itinerary and route as designated by MEXT, an economy class air ticket between an international airport in the country of his/her nationality and Narita International Airport or Fukuoka International Airport.
 Fees for matriculation, tuition and entrance examinations will be paid by Kyutech.

 How to Apply: Visit Fellowship Webpage below for application details